2001 St. Louis Rams season: Super Bowl XXXVI St. Louis Rams vs. New England Patriots

 The Patriots had no timeouts left for their ensuing drive, causing color commentator John Madden to famously declare that the Patriots should run out the clock and go to overtime.
 Instead, New England decided to go for the win, as Brady opened the drive with three completions to running back J.R.
 Redmond, which moved the ball to their 41-yard line with 33 seconds left.
 After an incomplete pass, Brady completed a 23-yard pass to wide receiver Troy Brown, and followed it up with a 6-yard completion to tight end Jermaine Wiggins to advance to the Rams' 30-yard line.
 Brady then spiked the ball with seven seconds left, setting up Vinatieri's 48-yard field goal attempt.
 Vinatieri's game-winning kick sailed through the uprights as time expired, marking the first time in Super Bowl history that a game had been won by a score on the final play.

 Warner finished the game with 28 completions out of 44 passes for 365 yards, 1 touchdown, and 2 interceptions, and rushed 3 times for 6 yards and a touchdown.
 Warner's 365 passing yards were the second highest total in Super Bowl history behind his own record of 414 yards set in Super Bowl XXXIV.
 Hakim was the top receiver of the game with 5 catches for 90 yards, and also rushed once for 5 yards.
 Rams running back Marshall Faulk led the team with 76 rushing yards, and also caught 4 passes for 54 yards.
 Patriots running back Antowain Smith was the top rusher of the game with 92 yards, and caught a pass for 4 yards.
 Troy Brown was the Patriots leading receiver with 6 catches for 89 yards, a 15-yard kickoff return, and a 4-yard punt return, giving him 108 total yards.
+Patriots won their first Super Bowl title.
+The Rams wanted to go to the playoffs in 2002 but they missed it finishing 7-9.